 Crossrail’s Carbon Footprint model predicts net carbon dioxide emissions (measured in tonnes of CO2) resulting from the construction and operation of the railway.
 Total emissions of carbon dioxide from the construction phase of the Crossrail project are estimated to be in the order of 1.7 million tonnes of CO2.
 Once the railway is operational, there will be annual savings in the order of 70,000 to 225,000 tonnes of CO2, largely due to the displacement of car journeys and replacement of diesel trains on the existing network.
 The ‘payback’ period is therefore between 7 and 26 years after opening, with the most likely range being 9 to 13 years after opening, beyond which there will be net savings in CO2.
 The variation in the figures also factor in possible differences in service operating patterns and specification of rolling stock.

 Crossrail’s carbon footprint development and measurement provides a benchmark for future rail projects.
 A spreadsheet based tool was developed to measure the overall carbon footprint through Scope 1,2,3 in construction and also over 120 years of operation.
-The Microsoft Excel based model for the construction phase is included here, and it is planned to make the operational phase model available as part of the carbon footprint learning legacy in future.
+The Microsoft Excel based model for the construction phase is included here.

 Construction carbon emissions